From Passive to Proactive: A Hierarchical Multi-Agent Framework for Automated Medical Pre-Consultation: Methods

-Regarding scoring methodology, the Evaluator uses a 0–5 scale for all seven dimensions, where 0 represents severe omission or error, and 5 represents an ideal clinical level.
-Complementarily, qualitative criteria are provided to interpret each score range with specific explanations and examples.
-For instance, Table~\ref{tab:ph_similarity_criteria} presents the scoring standards for Past History Similarity (PHS), considering information coverage, chronological consistency, and accuracy of medical terminology.
-By combining quantitative and qualitative assessments, the Evaluator not only ensures objective scoring but also provides interpretable feedback for subsequent system optimization.
+The Evaluator uses a 0–5 scale for all seven dimensions, where 0 represents severe omission or error and 5 represents ideal clinical level.
+Complementarily, qualitative criteria interpret each score range with specific explanations and examples.
+For instance, Table~\ref{tab:ph_similarity_criteria} presents scoring standards for Past History Similarity (PHS), considering information coverage, chronological consistency, and accuracy of medical terminology.
+This combination of quantitative and qualitative assessments ensures objective scoring while providing interpretable feedback for system optimization.